Mehedi529/Todo-web-application/README.md

   - The `TodoEditAlert` function is a helper that shows a prompt dialog using `SweetAlert2` when the user attempts to edit a to-do item.
 It allows the user to update the title and description of the to-do item.
 If the user confirms the change, it despatches the `EditTodo` action to update the item in the Redux store.
 - `TodoList` Component
   - The `TodoList` component displays the list of to-do items with pagination.

+## Redux
+- Store
+  - The store is configured using Redux Toolkit's configureStore function.
+It loads the initial state from local storage if available, and subscribes to save the state to local storage on every state update.
+The store is passed to the Provider component to make the Redux state available throughout the application.

+- State
+  - The todoSlice is a slice of the Redux state created using Redux Toolkit's createSlice function.
+It contains the state for the to-do items, current page, and items per page.
+It also includes the following reducers:
+  - AddTodo: Adds a new to-do item to the state.
+  - RemoveTodo: Removes a to-do item from the state based on the provided index and adjusts the current page if necessary.
+  - EditTodo: Edits an existing to-do item based on the provided index, title, and description.
+  - SetCurrentPage: Sets the current page for pagination.
+  - SetItemsPerPage: Sets the number of items to display per page.